avaneev/biteopt/README.md

 Specifically saying, it is possible (tested to be working on some code commits before May 15, 2018) to generate series of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
-Later commits have changed the algorithm to a from less suitable for such parallelization.
+Later commits have changed the algorithm to a form less suitable for such parallelization.

 2. The method uses "short-cuts" which can be considered as "tricks"